sbstnh/programmable_precision_resistor/README.md

 ![Programmable Precision Resistor](media/ppr_front.jpg "Programmable Precision Resistor")

+**WARNING:** The programmable power resistor presented here is mains powered.
+On the power supply board there will be mains/line voltage.
+Working with/on such devices can lead to damage, injury or death.
+Don't do it if you're not qualified or authorized to do so.
+You use the circuits described at you own risk.
+You might operate the mainboard and ui board more safely with a bench or external power supply.

 ## Background and motivation

 In 2021/2022 I designed a DC electronic load that would be more capable, but also much more complex than the usual DIY solutions.
 However, after building a working breadboard prototype of the analog circuitry with 12 ICs including multiple precision and dual opamps, I thought that it might be better to start with a smaller project that would allow me to gain a lot of experience and write much of the non-application specific code that I could use later on for the digital part.
 Also, at the time I was looking for a decade resistor box to add to my lab.
 And this is how I started working on a programmable decade resistor, a pretty specialized tool for niche applications.